atmoos/cv/README.md

 ![Thomas portrait](https://gravatar.com/avatar/300adb9a3389fe057b3b8c3a7081a99f?s=200)

 I have a nack for enabling people and boosting teams.
-Quality will improve and your team members will shine if you add me to one (or many) of your projects.
+Product quality will improve and your team members will shine if you add me to one (or many) of your projects.
 Also, I am quite a good software engineer and architect, too.
-So I'm looking forward to deep dives into hard problems, to then come out the other side with a solution that just works.
+I look forward to deep dives into hard problems, to then re-surface with a solution that *just works*.
 I preferably do that around .Net, but have proven to be capable on other stacks (python) as well.

 As such, my current employer - ERNI AG - has promoted me to *Subject Matter Expert Technical Quality*.
 I also take up positions as architect.